thirdweb-example/nft-gated-website/README.md

 # NFT Gated Website

-This project demonstrates how you can restrict content on your website to only those users who own an NFT from your collection.
+This project demonstrates how you can restrict content on your website to only those users who own a token of your choice (any ERC-20, ERC-721 or ERC-1155).

-We use an [Edition Drop](https://portal.thirdweb.com/pre-built-contracts/edition-drop) contract to enable users to claim one of the NFTs, and serve users the restricted content if they have at least one of the NFTs claimed.
+You can use any token you like, although we will recommend you to use either [Token Drop](https://thirdweb.com/thirdweb.eth/DropERC20), [NFT Drop](https://thirdweb.com/thirdweb.eth/DropERC721) or [Edition Drop](https://thirdweb.com/thirdweb.eth/DropERC1155).
+That's because we will have a button to claim these test tokens for testing this template.
+You can also use any other token you like regardless of them being a drop token.

 ## Tools:

-- [React SDK](https://docs.thirdweb.com/react): To access the connected wallet, switch the user's network, and claim an NFT from our Edition Drop collection.
+- [React SDK](https://portal.thirdweb.com/react): To access the connected wallet, switch the user's network, and claim an NFT from our Edition Drop collection.
 - [Auth](https://portal.thirdweb.com/auth): To ask users to sign a message and verify they own the wallet they claim to be, while on the server-side.

 ## Using This Template